Graph Sparsification for Derandomizing Massively Parallel Computation with Low Space: Preliminaries

 After $O(1)$ iterations, we find the entire seed to define a hash function $h^* \in \mathcal{H}$ such that $q(h^*) \ge Q$.
 Since each iteration requires only a constant number of \MPC rounds, this process takes only $O(1)$ rounds in total.

 \paragraph{Roadmap.}

-In Section \ref{sec:max-matching}, we first describe an $O(\log n)$-round algorithm for the maximal matching problem by derandomizing Luby's algorithm, via a deterministic graph sparsification technique.
+In Section \ref{sec:max-matching}, we describe an $O(\log n)$-round algorithm for the maximal matching problem by derandomizing Luby's algorithm, via a deterministic graph sparsification technique.
 Then, in Section \ref{sec:MIS}, we extend our technique to compute also MIS within $O(\log n)$ rounds.
 This provides $O(\log \Delta)$-round algorithms for maximal matching and MIS in the regime where the maximum degree $\Delta$ is large, i.e., $\Delta=n^{\Omega(\epsilon)}$.
 In Section \ref{sec:logD-rounds}, we consider the complementary regime where $\log \Delta=o(\log n)$.
-The main result of this section describes an $O(\log\Delta+\log\log n)$-round algorithm for MIS in the \MPC model.
-Finally, in Section \ref{sec:coloring}, we describe an $O(\log \Delta+\log\log n)$-round algorithm for the (deg+1)-coloring problem.
+The main result of this section is an $O(\log\Delta+\log\log n)$-round algorithm in the \MPC model (and in fact, also in the \congc model).